Jess-De-Savage/AzureCloud-/README.md

 # Topology Description
 The jumpbox server and DVWA web server were both located in the same subnet
-The ELK stack server database server was segreated to a segregated subnet
+The ELK stack server database server was segreated to a seperate subnet
 The web server connected to ELK server on port 22 and 5601
 Jumpbox was positioned as a gateway to connect to host machine
 Load balancer assigned as an edge device